iku000888/Machine-Translation-JP-EN/README.md

 - Train translate -> Attempt translation, receive human feedback, and learn something from it.

 ## Random streams of consciousness
--Maybe things would work better if there is a "fragment" entities between sentences and words.
+- Maybe things would work better if there is a "fragment" entities between sentences and words.
--English grammer forces words to be separated by spaces.
+- English grammer forces words to be separated by spaces.
 Japanese does not.
 Trim spaces from EN, or add spaces between JP words?